Plixo2/B3J/README.md

 ## Compatibility

-B3J currently supports Windows and Linux.
+B3J currently supports Windows and Linux, with support for MacOS planned.
-I plan to support MacOS and other platforms/architectures in the future, if there is enough interest.

 B3J currently builds with Java 25.
-May switch to Java 21 for compatibility in the future.

 ## License